hkfuertes/UxPlay-Buildroot/README.md

 ```

 ### TODO
-- Hardware decoding
+- ~Hardware decoding~
-  - Context: The idea is make UxPlay use the v4l2 codecs.
+  - ~Context: The idea is make UxPlay use the v4l2 codecs.
 In Raspberry Pi this codecs can be used via hardware.
 The module `bcm2835-codecs` distributed by Raspberry Pi Foundation, contains the hardware acceleration to do so.
 As of now, the module is present (I can see the file in `lib/modules`) but when I run `gst-inspect-1.0 video4linux2` I dont see the required `v4l2h264dec`.
-Still investigating.
+Still investigating.~
+  - In case I break something... working commit: 9bf356ca546711bedff98b4fc77f1dad19c2cc31
 - Wifi
   - A simple way to configure wifi from `/boot`
   - Example of wifi overlay: https://github.com/romainreignier/minimal_raspberrypi_buildroot